herndon/CSCefficiency/README.md

    6. result file (do not need to change): The variable is `ResultPlotsFileName`
    7. Station categorizing method: variable `station` is a python dictionary.
 The format of each component in the dictionary is "key(index):(logic expression in C style,name,color,station number)". e.g.,
    <pre>
 stations={
     ......
     2:("( CSCRg1==1 )","ME11B",kRed-9,1),
     ......}
    </pre>
 2. Categorize the data and run the tag-and-probe package in CMSSW:
    <pre> cd NtupleAnzScripts
-   python Step1_matchOtherStationsORME13.py Ntuple.root output_dir
+   python Step1_matchOtherStationsORME13.py Ntuple.root output_dir group_var
    </pre>
    The command above will run the efficiency calculation for the segment efficiecny measurement.
-For LCT efficiency additional requiremnet is used for the probe: there should be no other tracker track that is closer to LCT.
-So to run efficiency calculation for the LCT efficiecny measurement run like:
+For LCT efficiency an additional requirement is used for the probe: there should be no other tracker track that is closer to LCT.
+So to run efficiency calculation for the LCT efficiecny measurement run with the LCT option:
    <pre> cd NtupleAnzScripts
-   python Step1_matchOtherStationsORME13.py Ntuple.root output_dir LCT
+   python Step1_matchOtherStationsORME13.py Ntuple.root output_dir LCT group_var
    </pre>
+   At present you need to provide the "Group" variable you set in Config.py in the command line as well.
+This was originally used to be able to run multiple tag and probe processes simultaneously, but has since been broken on login0X machines.
+For now, only run one type of TnP binning at a time.

 3. Wait until all jobs finished.
 Use `ps -f` to check.
 Make sure you have output files called TnP_NtupleAnzScripts_bla.root for all your stations/chambers.
 If any file is missing you can rerun the TnP fit.
 Example for ME11:
 <pre>
 nohup cmsRun TagandProbe.py Tmp_NtupleAnzScriptsME11.root 1 &
 </pre>
+(The 1 option is the station #)

+There is also a shell script [rerun.sh](CSCEfficiency/NtupleAnzScripts/rerun.sh) for use in re-running entire groups of chamber TnP files.
+Be careful not to start too many background jobs, even though they should be fairly quick individually.
 4. Make the plot:
    <pre>
    python Step2_PlotAll_pallete.py input_dir